Remove a Misdemeanor From Your Record

 District Court Rules Permit Relief from Misdemeanor Convictions

 We have successfully argued for relief from misdemeanor convictions by filing and winning Motions for Relief from Judgment in various district courts throughout Michigan.
 If a judge grants a Motion for Relief from a Misdemeanor Judgment, the conviction disappears like it never happened.
 MCR 6.500 is the rule that applies to Motions for Relief from Judgment in felony cases; however, it does not technically apply to misdemeanor cases.
 Although many lawyers have no idea how to request relief in misdemeanor cases or what rules to cite, we have had recent success in several cases using a unique and creative strategy.
-An experienced and creative criminal defense lawyer can craft a good faith argument that there is another rule that does apply to misdemeanor convictions.
+An experienced and creative criminal defense lawyer can craft a good faith argument that another rule applies to misdemeanor convictions.

-Although no lawyer can ethically or truthfully offer a guarantee or promise as to any particular result, we have had multiple wins in court using this unique and innovative approach.
+Although no lawyer can ethically or truthfully offer a guarantee or promise to any particular result, we have had multiple wins in court using this unique and innovative approach.

 How can a lawyer help you get relief from a misdemeanor conviction (meaning get it dismissed or removed from your record)?